Thayer Home

 Sometimes spirits can become possessive of their special place in this world, don’t like sharing with the living, and have a tendency to show their displeasure.

-Dutton House in Shelbourne Musem, VT (A spirit of an elderly gentleman resents having to tolerate the throngs of humanity touring his house with the museum is open).
+Dutton House in Shelbourne Museum, VT (The spirit of an elderly gentleman resents having to tolerate the throngs of humanity touring his house when the museum is open).

-Crescent Hotel, Room 218, AR (Spirit of the grumpy “Victorian Gentleman” is beside himself that he has to share his room with live people; wanting the same privileges he had here while alive).
+Crescent Hotel, Room 218, AR (The spirit of the grumpy “Victorian Gentleman” is beside himself that he has to share his room with live people.
+He wants the same privileges he had here while alive).

-Buford House, AZ (A female, elderly spirit got in the face of guests and told them to “Get Out!”)
+Buford House, AZ (An elderly female spirit gets in the face of guests and tells them to “Get Out!”)

 A spirit can be stuck in this world because of anger felt toward himself or herself, or some other person.

-Fort Wordon Guard House, WA (A former guard is still angry at himself for accidentally killing himself from a dumb accident when cleaning his gun).
+Fort Wordon Guard House, WA (A former guard is still angry at himself for accidentally killing himself in a dumb accident when cleaning his gun).

-OR (A workman is still angry at himself for a preventable mistake due to his own fault at the Thomas Kay Woolen Mill).
+Willamette Heritage Center, Mission Mills Museum, OR (A workman is still angry at himself for a preventable mistake he made at the Thomas Kay Woolen Mill).

-Geiser Grand, OR (A chef that worked at the Geiser Grand, lost his head when a dumbwaiter slammed down on his head without warning; perhaps a mistake made by someone who wasn’t thinking).
+Geiser Grand, OR (A chef who worked at the Geiser Grand, lost his head when a dumbwaiter slammed down on his head without warning; perhaps a mistake made by someone who wasn’t thinking).

-Building 100, Superintendent’s Home (A spirit of a turn of the century West Point Officer is still very angry at himself for accidentally killing another soldier.
-He was cleared by a military court, and given back his rank & privileges, which didn’t take away his guilt and anger at himself for what he considered a stupid, unthinking mistake).
+Building 100, Superintendent’s Home, NY (The spirit of a turn of the century West Point Officer is still very angry at himself for accidentally killing another soldier.
+He was cleared by a military court, and given back his rank and privileges, which didn’t take away his guilt and anger for what he considered a stupid, unthinking mistake).

 Sometimes spirits like to visit a favorite spot that they enjoyed while alive.